 7. Medicine Box

 This is the one item we pack that we hope we don’t need, but we’re always happy we have it when we do need it!
-Battling a bad headache, upset stomach, allergies, or ther symptoms does not equal fun, even if you’re at the Happiest Place on Earth.
-In my medicine box, I keep a few Ibuprofen, Tums/Pepto, and Allegra (for my hubby).
+Battling a bad headache, upset stomach, allergies, or other symptoms does not equal fun, even if you’re at the Happiest Place on Earth.
+In the medicine box that I pack for a day at Disney, I keep a few Ibuprofen, Tums/Pepto, and Allegra (for those Florida allergies).
 I also throw in a couple of band-aids in the box!
-My medicine box is from Henri Bendel, but you can find cheaper options, like this one, on Amazon.
+This is my pill organizer, and I absolutely love it.

 If you choose to not bring your own medicine, Disney World does sell items like Advil, Band-Aids, and Tums, but you’ll certainly pay the Disney price tag. 💰